bobbylej/doit/README.md

 ### Optional Variables

 The following variables are optional, but you can provide them if needed:

+- `OPENAI_API_COMPLETION_TYPE` - This is an optional variable that specifies the OpenAI completion type to be used.
+You can choose between `chat` and `text` completion.
+We recommend using the `chat` completion and this is the default type.

 - `OPENAI_API_KEY` - This is an optional variable that allows you to provide your OpenAI API Key.
 If you don't provide this value, users will be required to provide their own API Key.